SenseNet/sn-client-js/README.md

  - __ODataToken__: Check your Sense/Net portal's web.config and if the ```ODataServiceToken``` is set, you can configure it here for the client side.
  - __JwtTokenKeyTemplate__ - This will be the template how your JWT tokens will be stored (in _local/session storage_ or as a _cookie_). _${tokenName}_ will be replaced with the token's name ('access' or 'refresh'), _${siteName}_ will be replaced with your site's name
  - __JwtTokenPersist__ - You can change how JWT Tokens should be persisted on the client, you can use _'session'_, whitch means the token will be invalidated on browser close, or _'expiration'_, in that case the token expiration property will be used (See [JWT Token docs](http://community.sensenet.com/docs/web-token-authentication/) for further details)
+ - __DefaultSelect__ - These fields will be selected by default on each OData request.
+Can be a field, an array of fields or 'all'
+ - __RequiredSelect__ - These fields will always be included in the OData *$select* statement.
+Also can be a field, an array of fields or 'all'
+ - __DefaultMetadata__ - Default *metadata* value for OData requests.
+Can be 'full', 'minimal' or 'no'
+ - __DefaultInlineCount__ - Default *inlinecount* OData parameter.
+Can be 'allpages' or 'none'
+ - __DefaultExpand__ - Default fields to *$expand*, empty by default.
+Can be a field or an array of fields.
+ - __DefaultTop__ - Default value to the odata *$top* parameter

 ### Create, Save, Update